-The DAC recommends Cornerstones of Care be awarded \$70,703 for the implementation of Functional Family Therapy (FFT).
+The DAC recommends Cornerstones of Care be awarded \$80,000 for the implementation of Functional Family Therapy (FFT); this represents an increase from prior years and supports increased costs in program administration.
 The FFT program is a short-term (12-14 sessions), evidence-based, in-home, intensive family-based treatment program for youth ages 11-17, who are at risk for substance use, including those with co-occurring mental health issues and those involved in child welfare or juvenile justice systems.
 Through FFT, families enhance protective factors and interrupt patterns that contribute to substance use.
 FFT is provided at no-cost to families; families are referred by Johnson County Juvenile Intake and Assessment Center, Court Services, Corrections, and schools.

-Results Projected: The goal of this program is to divert youth from residential programs and justice-involvement.
+Results Projected: The goal of this program is to divert youth from residential programs and justiceinvolvement.
 Following the completion of Functional Family Therapy, youth will demonstrate a decrease in delinquent behavior, including no violations of the law or new charges related to substance use and families will demonstrate improved family relationships.
-During 2022 Cornerstones anticipates serving 95 Johnson County residents whose problems are related to substance abuse.
+During 2023 Cornerstones anticipates serving 95 Johnson County residents whose problems are related to substance abuse.

-Outcomes Achieved During 2020: During 2020, 98 Johnson County residents were served.
+Outcomes Achieved During 2021: During 2021, 93 Johnson County residents were served.
 All youth and parents completing a closing assessment reported improved family relationships as evidenced by reduced levels of conflict and improved communication.
-In addition, approximately 66% of youth who completed Functional Family Therapy during 2020 had no subsequent charges related to drugs and/or alcohol.
+In addition, approximately 81% of youth who completed Functional Family Therapy during 2021 had no subsequent charges related to drugs and/or alcohol.

-First Call Alcohol/Drug Prevention & Recovery
+First Call Alcohol/Drug Prevention & Recovery Request: \$60,000\

-The DAC recommends First Call be awarded \$68,000 to provide effective, no-cost prevention programming to children and youth at nine Johnson County school sites, for recovery support (at First Call and virtually), and to support First Call's 24/7 crisis call line; this is a return to 2020 funding level, following a standard 6% decrease across applicants in 2021 due to reduced tax collections.
-This programming includes the How to Cope program for families with a member who has substance abuse disorder; Caring for Kids program (psycho-educational program on effects of substance abuse disorder and establishing protective factors) at local schools; sobriety and life skills groups at local high schools, and virtually; Prevention Education Presentations for school-aged youth and the general community; and recovery support, clinical care, and a 24/7 hotline for the community.
+The DAC recommends First Call be awarded \$60,000, plus \$18,000 in carryover from 2022 due to a staff position that was unfilled during part of 2022, for a total budget of \$78,000\.
+This total budget represents an increase over 2022 funding and includes \$10,000 toward costs of naloxone, opioid overdose reversal medication.
+First Call will provide effective, no-cost prevention programming to children and youth at nine Johnson County school sites, naloxone (generic Narcan for opioid overdose reversal) to schools and other programs requesting it, recovery support (at First Call and virtually), and a 24/7 crisis call line.
+First Call's prevention programming includes the How to Cope program for families with a member who has substance abuse disorder; Caring for Kids program (psycho-educational program on effects of substance abuse disorder and establishing protective factors) at local schools; sobriety and life skills groups at local high schools, and virtually; Prevention Education Presentations for school-aged youth and the general community; and recovery support, clinical care, and a 24/7 hotline for the community.
 Within the Shawnee Mission, Olathe, and Blue Valley School Districts, First Call's programming reduces students' risk factors and increases their protective factors.

 Results Projected: The overall goal is that participants lead safe, healthy lives and avoid substance use, misuse, and addiction.
 Participants in How to Cope and Caring for Kids will increase knowledge of the harmful effects of alcohol, tobacco, and other drugs.
 Participants in Life Skills Training demonstrate positive change in knowledge and attitudes related to alcohol, tobacco, drugs and protective life skills.
 Participants in sobriety groups will sustain or increase motivation to change.
 Participants in Prevention Education will increase knowledge of the harmful effects of alcohol, tobacco and other drugs.
 Participants in recovery support will sustain or increase motivation to change and will show a decrease in severity of substance use disorder and its impact on other domains.
-First call anticipates serving 649 Johnson County residents in 2022.
+First call anticipates serving 1,678 Johnson County residents in 2023.